 ME graduates started great careers with companies like:

 Mechanical engineers (MEs) perform many tasks for many types of businesses.
 Want to build a robot?
 MEs do that.
 Want to build an all-terrain vehicle or a race car?
 MEs do that.
-Want to improve the seat design for a kayak?
+Want to design a wind turbine?
 MEs do that, too.
 MEs look at the many parts of an object—a car, for example—and see how all the pieces can function together better to be more efficient and save energy.
-Since MEs specialize in a wide range of areas, they are employed in a large number of industries: aerospace, utilities, construction, manufacturing, transportation, military and the government, to name a few.
+Since MEs specialize in a wide range of areas, they are employed in a large number of industries.
 And because MEs work with energy, they have great potential to positively affect the planet in coming years as they develop newer, cleaner means of producing energy.